Meet Michigan Medicine: Survival Flight

 The Survival Flight crew successfully carries out between 1,200 and 1,400 missions a year.

 Even so, Sherony said the group is “just a small piece of a huge and impressive puzzle.
-We have the ability to get patients to UMHS, where there are amazing resources and colleagues ready to help.
+We have the ability to get patients to Michigan Medicine, where there are amazing resources and colleagues ready to help.

 “We’re just proud to be a part of this organization and caring for those in need.”